+Formed Individual responsibilities are understood.
 Enough team members have been recruited to enable the work to progress.
-Every team member understands how the team is organized and what their individual role is.
+Every team member understands how the team is organized.
 All team members understand how to perform their work.
 The team members have met (perhaps virtually) and are beginning to get to know each other The team members understand their responsibilities and how they align with their competencies.
 Team members are accepting work.
 Any external collaborators (organizations, teams and individuals) are identified.
 Team communication mechanisms have been defined.
 Each team member commits to working on the team as defined.
 Collaborating The team is working as one cohesive unit.
 Communication within the team is open and honest.
 The team is focused on achieving the team mission.
+The team members put the success of the team as a whole ahead of their own personal objectives.
 The team members know each other.
 Performing The team consistently meets its commitments.
 The team continuously adapts to the changing context.
 The team identifies and addresses problems without outside help.
+The team is consistently producing high quality output.
+The team is considered a high performance team.
 Effective progress is being achieved with minimal avoidable backtracking and reworking.
 Wasted work, and the potential for wasted work are continuously eliminated.
 Adjourned The team responsibilities have been handed over or fulfilled.
 The team members are available for assignment to other teams.
 No further effort is being put in by the team to complete the mission.